leonjohan3/acs-codepipeline/README.md

   time the config is fetched from AppConfig.
 E.g. if you have 200 microservices/applications re-starting 3 times a day: 200 x 3 x $0.0008 x 30days
   = US$14.40 per month.
-- There is also a cost associated with the AWS CodeBuild when the CodePipeline needs to sync the GitHub repo with AppConfig: it is based on build duration, and at the time of writing, US$0.005 per minute (with 100 build minutes free pm when on the free tier).
-E.g. when a pipeline runs 10 times a day and takes on average
-  10 minutes to perform the deploy, the costs are 10 x 10 x $0.005 x 30days = US$15.00 per month.
+- There is also a cost associated with the AWS CodeBuild when the CodePipeline needs to sync the GitHub repo with AppConfig: it is based on build duration, and at the time of writing, US$0.005 per minute (with 100 build minutes free per month when on the free tier).
+E.g. when a pipeline runs 10 times a day and takes on average 10 minutes to perform the deploy, the costs are 10 x 10 x $0.005 x 30days = US$15.00 per month.

-# Useful commands
-- `cdk ls`          list all stacks in the app
-- `cdk synth`       emits the synthesized CloudFormation template
-- `cdk deploy`      deploy this stack to your default AWS account/region
-- `cdk diff`        compare deployed stack with current state
-- `cdk docs`        open CDK documentation

 # Resources
 - [What is AWS AppConfig](<https://docs.aws.amazon.com/appconfig/latest/userguide/what-is-appconfig.html>)